gideonsimpson/WeightedEnsemble.jl/README.md

 * Modify code to handle and provide examples of steady state (reaction rate) problems
 * Provide additional examples

+# Acknowledgements
+This work was supported in part by the US National Science Foundation Grant DMS-1818716.

 # References

 1. _Analysis and optimization of weighted ensemble sampling_, D. Aristoff, ESAIM: M2AN, 52(4), 1219 - 1238, 2018. [(Link)](https://www.esaim-m2an.org/articles/m2an/abs/2018/04/m2an160145/m2an160145.html)